tewarid/dotnet-tools/README.md

 ## WebSocketSharp Tool

 Interactive WebSocket client that may be used to establish WebSocket sessions, and send/receive data.
 It is built with [WebSocketSharp](https://github.com/sta/websocket-sharp) and works on Windows 7 or better.
 An HTTP proxy may be specified so WebSocket sessions can be debugged using [Fiddler](http://www.telerik.com/fiddler).
+This tool will go away when [usage share](http://gs.statcounter.com/#desktop-os-ww-monthly-201612-201612-bar) of Windows 8 and beyond surpasses 80% of all Windows installations.

 ## WebSocketSharp Server Tool

 Self-hosted service built with [WebSocketSharp](https://github.com/sta/websocket-sharp), and works with Windows 7 or better.
 Data can be sent to and received from WebSocket clients.
 Supports SSL.
+This tool will go away when [usage share](http://gs.statcounter.com/#desktop-os-ww-monthly-201612-201612-bar) of Windows 8 and beyond surpasses 80% of all Windows installations.